Top Gig Economy Platforms to Find Freelance Work

 The gig economy makes 20 – 30% of the workforce in the US and Europe according to one Mckinsey report.
-That number is bound to grow.
 For gig workers the sharing economy provides flexibility, variety and a way to earn extra income.
 But it also lacks certain crucial safety nets.

-Being a win-win situation for both employers and freelancers, the sharing economy is bound to grow as more gig economy platforms continue to provide the much needed innovation while authorities provide guidance and regulation to facilitate growth and shield both parties.
+However, the gig economy is a win-win situation for both employers and freelancers.
+It’s bound to expand as more gig economy platforms provide the much needed innovation while authorities provide guidance and regulation to facilitate growth and shield all involved parties.